James Moore Goode

 James Moore Goode (September 17, 1939 – December 12, 2019) was a historian based in Washington, D.C.
 He wrote a number of books about the history of architecture and statues in Washington, D.C.

 Early life

 James Moore Goode was born on September 17, 1939, in Statesville, North Carolina.
 His father was a corporate treasurer.
-He graduated with a Bachelor of Arts from the University of South Carolina in 1964.
-He graduated with a Master of Arts in history from the University of Virginia in 1966.
-His unpublished master's thesis was titled The debating societies maintaining the great patronage of the student bodies.
-He later graduated from George Washington University with a PhD in American Studies in 1995.
+He graduated with a Bachelor of Arts from the University of South Carolina in 1964 and a Master of Arts in history from the University of Virginia in 1966.
+His unpublished master's thesis was titled "The Debating Societies Maintaining the Great Patronage of the Student Bodies."
+He later attended George Washington University to earn a PhD in American Studies in 1995, with a dissertation on Thomas Ustick Walter under the direction of Richard W. Longstreth.

 Career

 After graduating in 1966, Goode came to Washington, D.C. to teach at George Mason University.
 From 1968 to 1970, Goode worked for two years in the Prints and Photographs Division of the Library of Congress as a reference librarian.
 In 1970, Goode was hired by Richard Howland to manage architectural records at the Smithsonian Institution.
 In 1971, Goode was appointed as curator of the Smithsonian Institution and held that role for 16 years.
 He resigned in 1988 to attend George Washington University.
 After completing his PhD in 1995, Goode became the curator of the archives of the B. F. Saul Company.
 He worked as a curator of the Washingtoniana collections of Albert H. Small that were gifted to George Washington University.